Psivant/stormmsite/docs/tutorials/tutorial_iii.md

-Once the `StarControls` class object is constructed, getting the number of planets around a star no longer requires a series of string comparisons against every keyword in the `&star` namelist, it can be retrieved by a single call to the `StarControls::getPlanetCount()` accessor function (the contents of which were not written out above, but should be obvious).
+Once the `StarControls` class object is constructed, getting the number of planets around a star no longer requires a series of string comparisons against every keyword in the `&star` namelist, it can be retrieved by a single call to the `StarControls::getPlanetCount()` accessor function (the single statement contents of which were not written out above, but should be obvious).
 The `NamelistEmulator` methods such as `assignVariable` and `addKeyword` come with many overloads to give developers freedom in organizing the keywords and their associated descriptions.
 In a real application, there might be more than a dozen keywords in the new input block.
 Configuring the `NamelistEmulator` and unpacking it in this way will comprise the bulk of the code to write, and is intended to be as script-like as possible.

 ## The Command Line is a Namelist, Too!
 The first place STORMM programs take in user information isn't the input file, though: it's the